opendocsg/slw-judgments-backfill/2015_SGCA_25/report.md

 seeming contradictions, betrayed the true nature of these theories; they were simply afterthoughts.

 55     We find that there is enough on the facts to give rise to suspicion.
 Yet, the Appellant made a deliberate decision not to investigate or inquire further.
-He opted to be wilfully blind towards the presence of diamorphine in the motorcycle seat (see _Tan Kiam Peng v Public Prosecutor_ [2008] 1 SLR(R) 1 at [127]).
+He opted to be wilfully blind towards the presence of diamorphine in the motorcycle seat (see _Tan Kiam Peng v Public Prosecutor_ <span class="citation">[2008] 1 SLR(R) 1</span> at [127]).
 In the circumstances, there is no basis for us to disturb the finding of the Judge that the Appellant has not discharged the burden, pursuant to s 18(2) of the MDA, of proving that he had no _mens rea_ as to the existence of the drugs which was stuffed in his motorcycle seat.
 In any event, even reviewing the evidence afresh, we do not think the Appellant has discharged the burden, on a balance of probability, that he had no _mens rea_ as to the diamorphine found hidden in his motorcycle seat.

 **Conclusion**